Enjoy Spanish culture firsthand all while pursuing your professional development

 One of the most curious landmarks of Madrid is the Templo de Debod.
 The great stone structure was presented as a gift to the city by the Egyptian government in 1972, but the masonry itself is far more ancient.
 Dating back to the 2nd century BC, the temple dedicated to the god Amun and the goddess Isis was originally constructed in Upper Egypt, yet as the mid-20th century Egyptian government prepared to create a dam nearby, it was decided that the temple should be transported to a safer location.
 It was transported and then built piece by piece in the center of Madrid, where it has become an extremely popular landmark, particularly during early evening.

-Maritza Sloan received a B.A. degree in Spanish from Oklahoma State University and a M.A. in Education from Hamline University in Minnesota.
-She is currently working towards an Ed.D. in Social Justice from the University of Missouri – Saint Louis.
+Maritza Sloan received a B.A. degree in Spanish from Oklahoma State University, a M.A. in Education from Hamline University in Minnesota, and an Ed.D. in Social Justice from the University of Missouri – Saint Louis.
 In addition to her degrees, she has studied Spanish literature at the University of Salamanca, and Santiago de Compostela in Spain.

-This is her seventh year of teaching Spanish at Ladue Horton Watkins high School in Saint Louis, Missouri.
-Prior to Missouri, Maritza taught for 15 years at Plano Independent School District in Texas where she started the AP® Spanish Literature curriculum for the district.
-After arriving at Ladue school district, Maritza started a chapter of the Spanish Honor Society and helped the other world languages in the school to start their own societies.
-She also advocated for the Seal of Biliteracy for the state of Missouri and helped Ladue become the first school in Missouri to award the Seal to 22 students in 2018 and 58 in 2019.
+This is her tenth year of teaching Spanish at Ladue Horton Watkins high School in Saint Louis, Missouri.
+Prior to Missouri, Maritza taught for 15 years at Plano Independent School District in Texas where she started the AP Spanish Literature curriculum for the district.

 - The training is conducted by leading instructors in their specific field with a keen understanding of teacher-training – as well as a large amount of practical experience in AP® courses and exams.